AfterWorkTea/mparser/MParserExample/README.md

 ## Run the parser

-The elements are ready to run the parser, we just need to read the XML file:
+The components are ready to run the parser, we just need to read the XML file:

 ``` Java
 File file = new File(fileName);